uptrace/opentelemetry-go-extra/otelzap/README.md

 - `otelzap.WithTraceIDField(true)` configures the logger to add `trace_id` field to structured log messages.
 This option is only useful with backends that don't support OTLP and instead parse log messages to extract structured information.
+- `otelzap.WithSpanIDField(true)` configures the logger to add `span_id` field to structured log messages.
+This option is only useful with backends that don't support OTLP and instead parse log messages to extract structured information.
+- `otelzap.WithTraceIDField('trace.id')` configures the trace id key to be set as an attribute of the logger.
+- `otelzap.WithSpanIDField('span.id')` configures the span id key to be set as an attribute of the logger.